rainawan/BruinDictionary/README.md

 3. **NEVER DO PROP DRILLING** !!
    - Always love custom hooks and context provider
 4. Avoid using useEffect as much as possible.
 It creates a lot of side-effects and is very expensive
+5. Multiple small components are better than all-in-one component
-5. Since we are not using typescript, be careful of types!
+6. Since we are not using typescript, be careful of types!

 ## Configuring Firebase